 2. A Brand Should Be Consistent

 Brand consistency involves the communication of messages in a way that doesn’t take away from the core brand proposition.
 While certain aspects of branding might change, the core message shouldn’t change.
 For example, the Apple logo has changed numerous times since Apple was founded.
-However, Apple’s brand proposition – to create innovative, high quality, great looking computer products – has never changed.
+However, Apple’s brand proposition – to create innovative, high-quality, great-looking computer products – has never changed.

 Brand consistency requires attention to detail.
-Successful brands communicate in a consistent voice across all mediums, have a consistent look to their communications, use collateral materials that support their brand messaging, and enter into partnerships that build on their brand value proposition.
+Successful brands communicate in a consistent voice across all mediums, have a consistent look at their communications, use collateral materials that support their brand messaging, and enter into partnerships that build on their brand value proposition.

 Why should you care about brand consistency?
 You should care because brand consistency leads to familiarity, and familiarity leads to trust.
-People who purchase Apple products know they’re buying innovative, high quality, great looking products.
+People who purchase Apple products know they’re buying innovative, high-quality, great-looking products.

 Think about the ups and downs that have plagued AOL over the years.
 What do you think of when you think of AOL?
 Has their brand delivered a consistent message over the years?

 A brand is more than just your company’s products and services.
 It’s also the ecosystem that surrounds those products and services (David Armano’s “Influence Ripples” illustration – below – nicely shows the relationship of members of the ecosystem and their role in influencing the spread of your brand message).
 Ultimately, the strength of a brand is directly related to the connections within that ecosystem.